rezasec/TryHackMe/pre-security/network-fundamentals/README.md

 VPN (Virtual Private Network) connects two networks over the internet securely.

-- It **encrypts** data, so nobody like ISPs or hackers on public Wi-Fi can snoop.
+- It encrypts data, so nobody like ISPs or hackers on public WiFi can snoop.
-- It creates a **tunnel** between locations like office A and office B, making devices on both sides feel like they’re on the same network.
+- It creates a tunnel between locations like office A and office B, making devices on both sides feel like they’re on the same network.

 ### VPN Types